 - Five days and four nights, based on 2 guests.

 - Daily breakfast and maid service.

-*An Italian visitor tax may apply in some cities and must be paid directly on site at check out.
+*Prices may vary for special event dates.
+An Italian visitor tax may apply in some cities and must be paid directly on site at check out.
 1 transfer per group each way.
 There is free wi-fi throughout the property.